 You can also get a little crazy and use multiple profile fields to create a group.
 This is handy if you have users who all need specific content but who work in multiple locations or have different job titles.
 Again, this eliminates the need to assign a piece of training content to each person individually.

-User Group Unique Behavior
+User Group Unique Behavior (Inactive User Handling)

 Resetting the User Group membership